aha-oida/aha-secret/docs/index.markdown

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+# Contributing

+All contributions, translations, bug reports, bug fixes, documentation improvements, enhancements, and any ideas are welcome.

+Before starting work on the aha-secret codebase, please check the [CONTRIBUTING guide]({{ 'contributing' | relative_url }})

 ## Environment Variables

 The application is configured using environment variables.
 Use the new `AHA_SECRET_*` variables for all new deployments.
 Deprecated variables are supported for backward compatibility but should be avoided.